amazon-connect/amazon-connect-snippets/projects/BankIDAuth/README.md

 sam build
 sam deploy --guided
 ```

+Before testing, you will need to configure the new contact flow/IVR to your claimed phone number.
+If you need to claim a new phone number follow these [instructions](https://docs.aws.amazon.com/connect/latest/adminguide/claim-phone-number.html).
+You can then associate your new `0000 BankID Authentication` to your claimed number by following these [instructions](https://docs.aws.amazon.com/connect/latest/adminguide/associate-phone-number.html).
+Now your new contact flow is ready to try out!

 #### Choose options
 You can choose the default options, however remember to pass in the Arn for your Amazon Connect instance or the deployment will not be sucessful.